Skip to content

 How council services can improve residents’ financial wellbeing

 Our lives are perhaps most directly influenced at the local level – though our homes, schools, places of work, and neighbourhoods.
-And it’s at a local level where residents can come into contact with services and support mechanisms that can improve their lives.
+And it’s at a local level where residents encounter services and support mechanisms that can improve their lives.

 Your local authority is well placed to support residents’ financial wellbeing through a wide range of services:

-• Offering social housing tenants support with skills such as budgeting, or offering them money guidance at key life stages such as maternity/paternity or redundancy.
+• Offering social housing tenants support with skills such as budgeting, or offering them money guidance at key life stages such as becoming a parent or redundancy.

 • Supporting schools and children’s services to offer children and young people a meaningful financial education, so they can make informed choices about their money in adult life.